At the National Archives, Kew, I search military records for the whole country:

 Merchant Navy service: 19th-20thC merchant seamen and merchant navy apprentices.

-At the National Archives I can search merchant navy sources including Seamen's Tickets, Seamen's Registers, seamen's pouches; 18th and 19thC ships' musters, ships' pay lists, crew lists and agreements; records relating to Merchant Navy apprentices.
-Also Certificates of Competency and Certificates Service (CS) for Masters, Mates, Engineers, Cooks, also Skippers and Mates of fishing vessels; Pilot records; ships' logs.
+At the National Archives I can search merchant navy sources including records relating to WW2 merchant seamen and their experiences, Seamen's Tickets, Seamen's Registers, seamen's pouches; merchant navy ships' logs and crew lists and agreements*; records relating to merchant navy apprentices.
+Also Certificates of Competency and Certificates Service (CS) for Masters, Mates, Engineers, Cooks, also Skippers and Mates of fishing vessels; Pilot records.
 At London Metropolitan Archives I can search Lloyd's Captains' Registers; at Guildhall Library I can search Lloyd's Marine Collection items, including Lloyd's List.

 See also Ships' photographs online .